signal11/m-stack/README.txt

 reading this that USB is not the main focus of your project.
 USB is a means to an end, and your specialization is likely more related to the end than to the means.
-Given that, doesn't it makes sense to hire someone to help you with the USB aspect of your project.
+Given that, doesn't it makes sense to hire someone to help you with the USB aspect of your project?
 Many find that hiring specialized consultants for specialized jobs can drastically reduce the total cost of a project.
 Signal 11 can help you.
 This software testifies to the expertise Signal 11 Software has with respect to USB and software development.
 See